Everything

 Last updated: February 20, 2009 at 6:05 pm (CST)

 Similar to BMP2CPP, but this program is more generalized and for converting any type of binary file into a C array.
-I use it for wave files and other custom asset types.
+No longer particularly useful, many standard/stock tools can accomplish this.

 Download: gba_t_bin2cpp.zip